Medically reviewed on March 25, 2018

 • Cardiovascular disease: Use with caution in patients with cardiovascular disease (eg, heart failure, cardiac arrhythmias, atrioventricular [AV] block); patients may be more susceptible to life-threatening cardiac effects associated with hyper/hypokalemia.

-• Hepatic function impairment: Use with caution in patients with cirrhosis; monitor serum potassium more frequently.
+• Hepatic impairment: Use with caution in patients with cirrhosis; monitor serum potassium more frequently.

-• Renal impairment: Use with caution in patients with renal impairment; monitor serum potassium concentrations closely.
-Some products are contraindicated in patients with severe impairment.
+• Renal impairment: Use with caution in patients with renal impairment; monitor serum potassium closely.
+Contraindicated in patients with renal failure.

 Concurrent drug therapy issues: